sourcecontrol-exe/twitterClone/README.md

 # TWITTER CLONE

-## Hey ther this is my attemp to build  a twitter clone
+## Hey there this is my attemp to build  a twitter clone

 ### TECH STACK